close

 Words: 1212|Pages: 3|7 min read

-Academic education has to turn into an essential topic in today’s world.
-Students all over the world are trying to focus on their colleges and universities and obtaining perfect scores which can be quite costly in terms of dollars.
+Academic education has become an essential topic in today’s world.
+Students all over the world are trying to focus on their colleges and universities and obtaining perfect scores, which can be quite costly in terms of dollars.
 Funding students’ education has turned into a problematic issue in our society and economy.
 Consequently, many students evaluate whether student loans could be helpful or not.
-In the article “Why student loan debt can be good”, author Katie Brazis discusses the bright sides of student loans, including social benefits, academic rewards, job opportunities, and in general higher life quality.
+In the article “Why student loan debt can be good,” author Katie Brazis discusses the bright sides of student loans, including social benefits, academic rewards, job opportunities, and in general higher life quality.
 I agree with Brazis about the benefits of student loans, no one can ignore the fact that these loans help many students with going to college.
 However, Brazis has mentioned different benefits of the subject but she has failed to indicate less glorious aspects of it.
-Therefore, through this article, there are various factors to be considered including students’ performance and efficiency after getting a loan, actability of colleges and universities, physiological impacts of students, the interest rate, and the build-up of debts, in order to clarify student loan drawbacks more precisely.
+Therefore, through this article, there are various factors to be considered including students’ performance and efficiency after getting a loan, accountability of colleges and universities, physiological impacts on students, the interest rate, and the build-up of debts, in order to clarify student loan drawbacks more precisely.
 The target audience of this article is undergraduate students, senior high school students, parents, and the government.

 Get a custom paper now from our expert writers.